prebid/prebid-server-java/docs/config-app.md

 - `auction.ad-server-currency` - default currency for auction, if its value was not specified in request.
 Important note: PBS uses ISO-4217 codes for the representation of currencies.
 - `auction.cache.expected-request-time-ms` - approximate value in milliseconds for Cache Service interacting.
 This time will be subtracted from global timeout.

-## Currency Conversion
-- `currency-convertion.enabled` - if equals to `true` the currency conversion service will be enabled to fetch updated rates and convert bid currencies.
-Also enables `/currency-rates` endpoint on admin port.
-- `currency-convertion.refresh-period-ms` - default refresh period for currency rates updates.
-- `currency-convertion.url` - the url for Prebid.org’s currency file.
-[More details](http://prebid.org/dev-docs/modules/currency.html)

 ## Amp (OpenRTB)
 - `amp.default-timeout-ms` - default operation timeout for OpenRTB Amp requests.
 - `amp.max-timeout-ms` - maximum operation timeout for OpenRTB Amp requests.